carolynz/poetry-camera-rpi/README.md

 The `Adafruit_Thermal.py` script is [Adafruit's thermal printer Python library](https://github.com/adafruit/Python-Thermal-Printer).

 ## How to set up
-This was cobbled together from the following tutorials:
+This was adapted from the following tutorials:
 - [Instant Camera using Raspberry Pi and Thermal Printer](https://learn.adafruit.com/instant-camera-using-raspberry-pi-and-thermal-printer)
 - [Networked Thermal Printer using Raspberry Pi and CUPS](https://learn.adafruit.com/networked-thermal-printer-using-cups-and-raspberry-pi)

+### Part 1.
+Check that your Raspberry Pi & camera works
-1. Set up your Raspberry Pi with Camera connection.
+1. Connect your Raspberry Pi to Camera.

+2. Insert your SD card onto the Pi.

-2. Open up the Terminal on your Pi.
+3. Connect your Pi to a monitor.
+Once it's on, open up the Terminal on your Pi to start making changes.

-3. Set up Raspberry Pi hardware to take Camera & Serial inputs:
+4. Set up Raspberry Pi hardware to take Camera & Serial inputs:
 ```shell
 sudo raspi-config
 ```